konigsbergrob4/ComputerVision1/README.md

 > left.png - photo of Heath Ledger normally <br />
 > right.png - photo of the Joker from Batman (Heath Ledger with makeup on) <br >
 > hybrid.png - hybrid image constructed from left.png and right.png <br />
-> hybrid.py - pythod code used to construct the hybrid image <br />
-> gui.png - shows what the provided GUI looks like with all paramters outlined below <br />
+> Note: hybrid.py does not appear to be a submission requirement for the artifact on CMSX.
+Included in the prior Friday's submission.

 ## Relevant Information for creating the hybrid image
 Left image: